-The organization follows the deferral method of accounting for contributions.
+Nature and Purpose of Organization New Path Foundation O/A The Common Roof (the "organization") is a non-profit organization incorporated without share capital under the laws of the Province of Ontario.
+The organization develops and manages philanthropic investment and mobilizes community support to meet the mental health needs of children, youth and families in Simcoe County, Ontario.
+Basis of Accounting The financial statements have been prepared using Car accounting standards for not-for-profit organizations.
+Revenue Recognition The organization follows the deferral method of account contributions.
 Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
 Externally restricted contributions are recognized as revenue in the year in which the related expenses are recognized.
 Contributions restricted for the purchase of capital assets are deferred and amortized into revenue on a straight-line basis at a rate corresponding with the amortization rate for the related capital asset.
 Rental income and cost recoveries are recorded in the period earned.

-Use of Estimates

-The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
+Use of Estimates The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
 The principal estimates used in the preparation of these financial statements includes the estimated useful life of capital assets and the fair value of financial instruments.
 Actual results could differ from management's best estimates as additional information becomes available in the future.